-Rite Aid ranks a distant third (behind Walgreen and CVS) in the US retail drugstore business, with nearly 4,600 drugstores in some 30 states and the District of Columbia.
+Rite Aid ranks a distant third (behind Walgreen and CVS) in the US retail drugstore business, with more than 4,560 drugstores in more than 30 states and the District of Columbia.
 Rite Aid stores generate roughly 70% of their sales from filling prescriptions, while the rest comes from selling health and beauty aids, convenience foods, greeting cards, and more, including some 3,500 Rite Aid brand private-label products.
 More than 60% of all Rite Aid stores are freestanding and over half have drive-through pharmacies.
-Founded in 1962, the retailer is known for its purchase of nearly 2,000 Brooks and Eckerd drugstores back in 2006.
+The company was founded in 1962 and is being purchased by pharmacy leader Walgreens Boots Alliance.

 The chain also offers health care services, including flu shots, other immunizations, and diabetes management consultants, at its drugstores.